-This method is based on summative usability testing exercise conducted by an usability expert with actual users & close to the target audience/personas.
-Target audience are the one who are the primary users of the product.
+This method is based on summative usability testing exercise conducted by a usability expert with actual users & close to the target audience/personas.
+Target audience is the one who is the primary users of the product.

 Following usability principles I followed during this exercise:

 - Efficacy: Accommodate a user’s continuous advancement in